kivilaid/Flowise/MENU_CONFIG.md

 # Menu Visibility Configuration

-This document explains how to hide menu items in Flowise using environment variables.
+This document explains how to hide menu items in Insly using environment variables.

 ## Overview

-Flowise allows administrators to hide specific menu items from the UI by setting environment variables.
+Insly allows administrators to hide specific menu items from the UI by setting environment variables.
 This is useful for:
 - Customizing the UI for different deployments
 - Hiding features that are not needed
 - Simplifying the interface for specific user groups